 Pram friendly Milldale walk to Ilam Rock (linear, 4.5km)

-The Stepping Stones in Dovedale is a popular destination for walkers, but further up the valley lies the sleepier hamlet of Milldale.
+The Dovedale Stepping Stones are a popular destination for walkers, but further up the valley lies the sleepier hamlet of Milldale.
 This linear Milldale walk starts from the peaceful and pretty Milldale and follows the River Dove closely along the Dovedale Valley.

 This has to be one of our favourite and prettiest pram-friendly Peak District walks.
 The kids will love climbing inside the impressive caves at Dove Holes before reaching the Ilam Rock, a 25-metre tall limestone pinnacle.
 From here you can return to Milldale the way you came and relax by the river with a drink from Polly’s Cottage Takeaway Refreshment.